open-telemetry/opentelemetry-specification/milestones.md

 - Jaeger and/or Zipkin exporter
 - Prometheus exporter
-- Proto definition and optionally - OpenTelemetry Agent exporter
+- Proto definition and optionally - OpenTelemetry Collector exporter

 **Proposed deadline:** SDK specs complete by 10/4